 What Is a Temperament Test for Dogs?

 Think of puppy temperament testing as a canine crystal ball used to identify your puppy’s personality in order to predict—and manage—potential problems.
 Temperament tests can measure a puppy’s stability, shyness, aggressiveness, and friendliness.

 Kinds Of Tests

-Shelter pups (especially older ones) may test with fearfulness or aggression in the shelter, and behave very differently once out of the stress of an overwhelming environment.
+Resistance to handling, possessive aggression, territorial vocalization, excessive reactivity, and many forms of fear might not emerge until the dog is older.
+Shelter pups (especially older ones) you may test can display fearfulness or aggression in the shelter, but then, behave very differently once out of the stress of an overwhelming environment.

 You can start testing puppies as early as 7 weeks old, but, if you can test puppies as late as possible—at 3 to 4 months—your tests may be more accurate.
 A good thing with these tests is that if you can recognize the potential for negative behaviors from assessment indicators, then you can diminish or negate these behaviors with interventions such as socialization and proper training.

 You can perform these simple puppy assessments for puppies over age 7 weeks.